firefly-iii/docs/docs/docs/references/faq/firefly-iii/finances.md

 1. You regularly use two currencies with huge value differences.
 For example, the Euro versus the Hungarian Forint.
 Right now, it's about 1 to 380.
 2. You use two or more currencies which are different in value, but maybe not that much.
 Perhaps the Euro versus the British Pound versus the US Dollar

 In all cases, the Y-axis will always focus on your primary currency (i.e. the Euro) but will scale up to the largest amount (the Hungarian Forint).
-This may lead to a confusing chart where you believe you're a millionair but alas, you just own a lot of forints.
+This may lead to a confusing chart where you believe you're a millionaire but alas, you just own a lot of Forints.

 This is not yet fixed, but I hope to make the charts better in a new release.
 Thanks for your patience!